angelswat/academic-kickstart/content/home/knowledge.md

 +++
-# Accomplishments widget.
+# Knowledge widget.
 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.

+title = "Knowledge"
-title = "Professional Background" subtitle = ""
+subtitle = ""

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format
 date_format = "Jan 2006"

-# Accomplishments.
+# Knowledge.
 #   Add/remove as many `[[item]]` blocks below as you like.
 #   `title`, `organization` and `date_start` are the required parameters.
 #   Leave other parameters empty if not required.